Chiropractic Treatments – Culver City, CA

 Various Options for Stopping Your Pain

 If you’re suffering from pain in your back, neck, arms, or legs, you could have a condition that requires chiropractic treatment.
 Dr. Rozenberg has been helping patients in Los Angeles since 1985 and is particularly skilled in providing compassionate care for those who have suffered from an accident or injury.
 Once she has diagnosed the root cause of your pain, she’ll create a treatment plan that incorporates the appropriate chiropractic services.
-Call us today if any of the services listed below sound like they could help you lead an easier, pain-free life.
+Call us today if any of the available chiropractic services in our Culver City, CA practice that are listed below sound like they could help you lead an easier, pain-free life.

 Why Choose The Spine & Disc Center for Chiropractic Treatment?